martinthomson/escape-report/draft-thomson-escape-report.md

 Online publishers do not regularly participate in standards activities directly.
 A Workshop format was used to solicit input from them.
-See the Workshop Call for Participation {{CFP}} for more information, and a complete listing of submissions.
+See the Workshop Call for Participation {{CFP}} for more information and the complete listing of submissions.

-The Workshop was primarily a forum for discussion, so it did not reach definite conclusions.
+As intended, the Workshop was primarily a forum for discussion, so it did not reach definite conclusions.
 Instead, this report is the primary output of the Workshop, as a record of that discussion.

 This report documents the use cases discussed in {{usecase}} and explains the tensions between publishers and aggregators that might be affected by it in